Tracking multiple spawning targets using Poisson multi-Bernoulli mixtures on sets of tree trajectories: TrPMBM filter recursion

 \section{TrPMBM filter recursion}

 This section explains the filtering recursion for the proposed TrPMBM filter, whose posterior density was explained in Section \ref{subsec:Approximate-PMBM-posterior}.
 The prediction step for the PPP is explained in Section \ref{subsec:PPP-prediction}.
 We derive the Bernoulli tree prediction with independent branches via KLD minimisation in Section \ref{subsec:Prediction-via-KLD}.
 The PMBM update is explained in Section \ref{subsec:PMBM_Update}.
-Practical aspects are addressed in Section \ref{subsec:Practical_aspects}.